5 Simple Yet Powerful Tips For Food Photography Composition

 You can do a simplified version of this just by placing your subject off-centre.
 Spend a few moments moving the subject around in the viewfinder to find a “sweet spot” where the image has a balanced look.

-4. Symmetry and balance: OR an alternative approach to composing a food photo is simply to place the subject in the centre, with equal space on both sides.
+Or… do the exact opposite.
+As an alternative approach to composing your image asymmetrically, use symmetry instead.
+Try simply placing the subject in the centre, with equal space on both sides.

 You can create a really eye-pleasing image with just a few props positioned so that they fall diagonally through the photo.
-The jaunty angle of the oblong dish (in the right-hand photo) and directional placement of the knives (in both) add to the viewer’s impression of artistic movement through the frame.
+The jaunty angle of the parchment paper, the scattering of the lemon squares and directional placement of the knife add to the viewer’s impression of artistic movement through the frame.

 So those are my 5 tips for food photography composition.
 What did you think?
 Shall we join the movement to seduce with produce, fellow social-sharing photogs?